Badlands National Park: Native Americans

 For 11,000 years, Native Americans have used this area for their hunting grounds.
 Long before the Lakota were the paleo-Indians, followed by the Arikara people.
 Their descendants live today in North Dakota as a part of the Three Affiliated Tribes.
 Archaeological records combined with oral traditions indicate that these people camped in secluded valleys where fresh water and game were available year-round.
 Eroding out of the stream banks today are the rocks and charcoal of their campfires, as well as the arrowheads and tools they used to butcher bison, rabbits, and other game.
 From the top of the Badlands Wall, they could scan the area for enemies and wandering herds.
 If hunting was good, they might hang on into winter, before retracing their way to their villages along the Missouri River.
 The Lakota people were the first to call this place "mako sica", which translates to — literally — "badlands".
 Extreme temperatures, lack of water, and the exposed rugged terrain led to this name.
 French-Canadian fur trappers called it "les mauvaises terres pour traverser," or "bad lands to travel through."
-By one hundred and fifty years ago, the Great Sioux Nation consisting of seven bands including the Oglala Lakota, had displaced the other tribes from the northern prairie.
+By one hundred and fifty years ago, the Lakota Nation consisting of seven tribes including the Oglala Lakota, had displaced the other tribes from the northern prairie.